On entropic and almost multilinear representability of matroids: Preliminaries

 If there exist invertible matrices $B_{1},\ldots,B_{r},C_1,\dots,C_s\in M_{n}\left(\mathbb{L}\right)$ such that the matrix $w\left(B_{1},\ldots,B_{r},C_1,\dots,C_s\right)$ is invertible then $w\left(A_{1},\ldots,A_{r},C_1,\dots,C_s\right)$ is invertible too. \end{coro} \begin{proof} Using Cramer's formula, consider $p=\det\left(w\left(A_{1},\ldots,A_{r},C_1,\dots,C_s\right)\right)$ as a rational function over $\mathbb{F}$ in variables the entries $\left\{ z_{k,i,j}\right\} _{1\le k\le r,1\le i,j\le n}$ of $A_{1},\ldots,A_{r}$.
 Represent it as a reduced fraction of polynomials $\frac{f}{g}$ in the variables.
 Then

 is the value of this rational function when the entries of $B_{1},\ldots,B_{r}$ are substituted for the variables.
 In particular, $f$ and $g$ are nonzero (because they give nonzero values with this substitution).
-Thus also $p\neq0$ by an application of \cref{lem:transcendentals} to $f$ and to $g$. \end{proof}
+Thus also $p\neq0$ by an application of \cref{lem:transcendentals} to each of $f$ and $g$. \end{proof}

 \begin{coro} Let $\mathbb{F}$ be a field, let $\mathbb{L}=\mathbb{F}\left(z\right)$, and let $A,B\in M_{n}\left(\mathbb{F}\right)$ be invertible matrices.
 Then $\det\left(zA+B\right)\neq0$. \end{coro}